HudsonNock/Air-Hockey-Sim/README.md

 - **Supercapacitor charge circuit** — The original **pre-charge and discharge resistors** were oversized, resulting in **hour-long wait times**.
 We replaced them with **1 Ω power resistors**, reducing delays dramatically.

 - **Roller geometry** — The rollers guiding the timing belts have a **bend radius that is too small** for the belt specification.
-  This causes premature belt wear, reduced tracking accuracy, and increased mechanical noise during motion.

 - **Mallet Material** — The robot's mallet was originally printed out of PLA, however the impacts with the puck were too powerful and ended up breaking the mallet.
 We reprinted the mallet with PETG, high infill, and cuboid structure which has proven to be more impact resistant.

+- **Motor encoder mounts** — After hours of play, the motors would heat up enough that the 3D printed encoder mounts would warp resulting in inaccurate readings.

 ---

-### 🚀 Future Steps
+### 🚀 Upgrades

-To improve system reliability, accuracy, and maintainability, several mechanical and structural upgrades are planned:

-- **Upgrade to a professional-grade air hockey table**.
-Currently the table we have can't truley be considered air hockey as it doesn't meet regulation standards and has very uncertain dynamics.
-If we were to get a pro player to compete against our AI, we would want a level, uniform table, with plastic sides and consistent dynamics.
+After integrating everything on the wooden table with a successful zero shot sim to real transfer, our main priority was **upgrading to a professional-grade air hockey table**.
+We were thinking about getting a pro player to play against it, however, the wooden table we were using can't truley be considered air hockey as it doesn't meet regulation standards and has very uncertain dynamics.
+This upgrade involved:

+- **Designing a frame**.
+We went with a 80/20 frame design that allowed easy mounting of components to the frame as well as adjustable air hockey table dimentions.
+We calculated the maximum theoretical deformation under the applied load and designed it to be within 0.3 mm deformation.
+Apart from being flat, we ensured it would be possible to mount a 7 ft or 8 ft air hockey table surface (as both as professional standard).

 - **Redesign the gantry beam and cable routing** to prevent bending caused by the belt and cable geometry.
-  Possible solutions include repositioning the cable guides below the beam or reinforcing the beam with lightweight carbon-fiber or aluminum bracing.
+This was achieved by placing the belt along the central axis of the beam and increasing the moment of intertia of the beam.
+Ian choose the new crossbeam and designed a new mallet carriage appropriately.
+Additionally, this ment redesigning other pulley blocks to fit accondingly.

 - **Re-engineer the roller assemblies** with a **larger bend radius** or replace them with **idler pulleys** that match the belt’s minimum recommended curvature.
   This will reduce mechanical stress, vibration, and belt fatigue.

 - **Change mallet material**.
-Instead of 3D printing the mallet, we would like to attach a standard air hockey mallet to the mallet carriage, allowing for better collision dynamics.
+Instead of 3D printing the mallet, Ian attached a standard air hockey mallet to the mallet carriage, allowing for better collision dynamics.

-These improvements would provide a more robust and consistent physical platform for reinforcement learning experiments, simulation validation, and long-term autonomous gameplay testing.
+- **Change motor encoder mounts**.
+These were redesigned by Mauro to include thermally insulating standoffs allowing for no warping after play.

+### Future Challanges

+One main concern of the current mechanical design is the dynamic tension that is felt periodically when moving the gantry around indicating that the system is not LTI.
+We suspect this is due to the trapazoidal belt profile but have not had time to resolve the issue.

 # 🎯 Computer Vision
 [table of contents](#table-of-contents)